anvil-works/saas-template/README.md

 Let's start by removing all of the in-app instruction notifications:

 1. Search (_ctrl+shift+F_) for "# TEMPLATE EXPLANATION ONLY" comments and delete all the lines mentioned in the comment
-2. Take Stripe out of test mode and update API keys
+2. Take Stripe out of test mode and update your API keys
-3. Begin creating your own functionality and authenticating user permissions with `@anvil.server.callable(require_user=has_subscription)`
+3. Begin creating your own functionality - we have a helpful step-by-step on how to get started with this in [our full guide](https://anvil.works/learn/tutorials/using-saas-template#begin-creating-your-own-functionality)